sara-sabr/ITStrategy/_pages/en/esdc-it-strategy.md

 ESDC's 2018-2020 Corporate Risk Profile (CRP) identifies IT and Business Continuity as its number 1 and number 10 corporate risks respectively.
 Both risks have impacts to Information/Knowledge Management (Data), Privacy/Safeguarding Personal Information, Fraud and Service Delivery.

 As explained in [ESDC's Medium-Term Planning](http://dialogue/grp/IITB-DGIIT-Gov-New-Nouveau/Briefings/MTP-Initiative-Mapping_2018.docx), ESDC operates a portfolio of approximately 500 applications, 101 of which are mission critical.
-These IT systems can no longer meet the needs of ESDC programs due to system ageing and too much unadressed technical debt.
+These IT systems can no longer meet the needs of ESDC programs due to system ageing and too much unaddressed technical debt.
 Some new government regulations cannot be implemented because ESDC IT systems are unable to respond to those changes.

-Government of Canada historical records are evidence that the conventioanl methods of doing IT promotes risks instead of reducing them.
+Government of Canada historical records are evidence that the conventional methods of doing IT promotes risks instead of reducing them.
 For example, the [July 2018 report of the Standing Senate Committee on National Finance](https://sencanada.ca/content/sen/committee/421/NFFN/reports/NFFN_Phoenix_Report_32_WEB_e.pdf) about the Phoenix Pay System project states: "Instead of realizing $70 million in annual savings by centralizing pay operations, the government will incur approximately $2.2 billion in unplanned expenditures".

 ESDC as a whole organization understands that the use of IT is risky and costly.
 In addition, with the emergence of digital government through new business, policy, and technology direction, the demand on IT is expected to increase exponentially.